mozilla-l10n/localizer-documentation/src/tools/mercurial/tracking_back_string_to_bug.md

 ## Find the bug

-Searchfox shows details on the revision that each line of code was introduced to the file, represented on the left hand sign as a bar with alternating shades of gray.
+Searchfox shows details on the revision in which each line of code was introduced to the file, represented on the left hand sign as a bar with alternating shades of gray.
 Hovering over the bar next to the highlighted line containing your string will show you the revision details.
 The first line of the revision details contains a bug reference, a number represented as a link.
 Clicking the link will take you to Bugzilla where you can then check things like dependencies and comments.

 ![Searchfox](../../assets/images/mercurial/searchfox-revision.png)

 ### Examining the changeset in Mercurial

 You can also access the changeset in Mercurial.
-To view that, click `full diff` on the third line that says `Show annoated diff or full diff`.
+To view that, click `full diff` on the third line that says `Show annotated diff or full diff`.

 This will show the full commit message and all the changes made as part of the bug.